 How to invoice your clients for expenses

-As every small business owner knows, there are a variety of costs that you might incur in the process of supplying your goods or services to a customer.
+As every small business owner knows, there’s a huge variety of costs that you might incur in the process of supplying your goods or services to a customer.
+And while you can take these into account when setting your fee or daily rate, you might want to separate out some of the additional expenses you’ve taken on for your client, especially if they’re out of the ordinary.

 How to add an expense to an invoice